-Although Japan is not free from issues such as corruption and isolated crimes, Japanese society stands out for the predominance of honest behaviors.
+Although Japan is not free from problems such as corruption and isolated crimes, Japanese society stands out for the predominance of honest behaviors.
 This article explores some examples that illustrate how honesty is experienced in Japan and what we can learn from it to apply in our own lives.

 The Role of Education in Honesty